 We have a well-resourced medical facility at Bashville, staffed by doctors, paramedics and nurses from Queensland Health, but it is not a pharmacy.
 The closest hospital to Bashville is 685km away in Mt Isa, and the closest pharmacy is 625km away in Quilpie.

-The Coming to the Bash checklist covers all the essential info you need to help things run smoothly while you’re at the Bash: things to do before you leave home, things to remember in Birdsville and lots more.
+The Big Red Bash A-Z Guide covers all the essential info you need to help things run smoothly while you’re at the Bash: things to do before you leave home, things to remember in Birdsville and lots more.

-Make sure you also download the Big Red Bash App, available on Apple and Android.
-It will be available a couple of months before the Bash and will be updated regularly with important information and alerts.
-More than just information about concert times and activities, it also has an interactive GPS map to help you find your way around Bashville.
+Make sure you download the Bash App, available on Apple and Android devices.
+It will be available in mid June before the Bash and will be updated regularly with important information and alerts.

-In June you can download this year’s comprehensive Info Guide as a PDF.
+The 2023 Festival Guide is available to download as a PDF if you’d like to take a look.
+The 2024 Festival Guide will be available closer to the event date next year.
 You can also pick up a printed copy when you collect your wristband at Ticketing in Birdsville.